kumakichi/gop-wiki/Error-Handling.md

 Compared to corresponding Go code, It is clear and more readable.

 And the most interesting thing is, the return error contains the full error stack.
-So it is very easy to position what the root cause why we got the error.
+When we got an error, it is very easy to position what the root cause is.

 How do these `ErrWrap expressions` work?